mbecker20/komodo/docsite/docs/build-images/builders.md

 The AMI will provide a unique id starting with `ami-`, use this with the builder configuration.

 ### Configure security groups / firewall
-The builders will need inbound access on port 8120 from monitor core, be sure to add a security group with this rule to the Builder configuration.
+The builders will need inbound access on port 8120 from Komodo Core, be sure to add a security group with this rule to the Builder configuration.